Skip to content

 Inside the geofence, the clock starts.
 Outside it, the clock-in is blocked.
 You choose which crews it applies to.

-The time question is scheduling with enforcement windows, and it is the honest fix for the early clock-in problem.
+The time question is scheduling with enforcement windows, and it's the honest fix for the early clock-in problem.
 You build a schedule, and a clock-in is only allowed during the scheduled shift, starting a few minutes before it begins.
 Someone who wants to start the clock at 6:15 for a 7:00 shift simply cannot.
-If you tag punches to projects and worksites, hours also land against the right job automatically, which is the number you want in hand the next time you bid one.

 How to stop employees from clocking in early